MONTANA DENTAL WORKS

 For many, the cost of dental implant can be a dealbreaker.
 However, they prove to yield a great return on investment, helping to save you money and discomfort in the long run.
 Once dental implants are secured and healed, patients typically do not need to spend any time caring for them individually.
 They can be treated like regular teeth.
 At Montana Dental Works, we strive to provide affordable dental implants.
 Whether you need to replace a single tooth or an entire row, we work with our patients to find an option that works for them and their budget.

-If you have questions regarding implant treatment, dental implant cost, and whether or not this is a treatment for you, give us a call at (406) 752-1166 or fill out the form below to schedule a consultation to discuss your options.
+If you have questions regarding dental implants or any of our other services, give us a call at 406-752-1166.
+Alternatively, you can fill out the submission form below to schedule a consultation with Dr. McAllister.